Visitor Pattern in TableView

 }

-- Difficult to extend and maintain: Whenever a new type needs to be added, modifications are required in this ViewController; cellForRow, heightForRow, willDisplay… scattered across different functions, making it prone to forgetting to update or making mistakes.
+Difficult to extend and maintain: Whenever a new Type needs to be added, this ViewController must be modified; cellForRow, heightForRow, willDisplay… are spread across multiple functions, making it easy to forget or make mistakes during updates.

-- Difficult to read: All logic is within the View itself.
+Hard to read: All logic resides within the View itself

 Visitor Pattern Solution